seed-labs/seed-labs/lab-setup/docker-images/README.md

 a particular image we choose is larger than some alternatives, chances are that students already have the base layer cached.

-- **Consistency:** Students may need to run commands or do simple coding on the flask image for some tasks.
-I would like provide them with a similar environment.
+- **Consistency:** Students may need to run commands or do simple coding inside container for some tasks.
+I would like provide them with a similar environment, which should also be similar to the VM environment (Ubuntu 20.04).
 I have observed differences when I was using Debian-based images, compared to Ubuntu-based images, and had to modify my code to make it work (didn't have an issue in the Ubuntu-based image, because the code was tested in the Ubuntu-based VM).

 - **Minimizing dependency:** We should reduce the dependence on others.
 Using too many base images increase the dependency.
 This may cause issues in the long term.
 Currently, all the images we build are based on `Ubuntu 20.04`.
+If an image does not use this base, it needs to have a very strong reason.
+Here are a few examples of reasons for making an exception: the size difference is too significant; it is too difficult to build our own image based on Ubuntu 20.04.